 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ☐

-In accordance with the Company’s amended and restated Outside Director Compensation Policy, the terms of which are described in the Company’s proxy statement for its 2021 annual meeting of stockholders, Ms. Whye is entitled to cash and equity compensation for service on the Board.
-Pursuant to the Outside Director Compensation Policy, as amended in 2019, Ms. Whye is entitled to $40,000 in annual cash compensation for service on the Board and an initial equity award with a grant date value of $185,000 multiplied by a fraction, (1) the numerator of which is (x) 12 minus (y) the number of full months between the date of the last annual meeting of stockholders and the date the individual becomes a member of the board and (2) the denominator of which is 12 (rounded to the nearest whole share).
-Ms. Whye will also enter into BlackLine’s standard form of indemnification agreement, which has been previously filed with the SEC.
+In accordance with the Company’s amended and restated Outside Director Compensation Policy, Ms. Rios and Mr. Yoran are entitled to cash and equity compensation for service on the Board and its committees.
+Pursuant to the Outside Director Compensation Policy, Ms. Rios is entitled to $40,000 in annual cash compensation for service on the Board and $10,000 in annual cash compensation for service on the Audit Committee, and Mr. Yoran is entitled to $40,000 in annual cash compensation for service on the Board and $7,500 in annual cash compensation for service on the Compensation Committee.
+Ms. Rios and Mr. Yoran will also receive an initial equity award with a grant date value of $185,000 multiplied by a fraction, (1) the numerator of which is (x) 12 minus (y) the number of full months between the date of the last annual meeting of our stockholders and the date the individual becomes a member of the Board and (2) the denominator of which is 12 (rounded to the nearest whole share).
+Ms. Rios and Mr. Yoran will also enter into BlackLine’s standard form of indemnification agreement, which has been previously filed with the Securities and Exchange Commission.

-There are no family relationships between Ms. Whye and any director or executive officer of the Company and she has no direct or indirect material interest in any transaction required to be disclosed pursuant to Item 404(a) of Regulation S-K.
+There are no family relationships between Ms. Rios and any director or executive officer of the Company, and there are no family relationships between Mr. Yoran and any director or executive officer of the Company.
+Neither Ms. Rios nor Mr. Yoran has any direct or indirect material interest in any transaction required to be disclosed pursuant to Item 404(a) of Regulation S-K.